The Indispensable Role of Chief Financial Officer (CFO) in a Company👮

 A digitised company leverages platforms that evolve continuously as the needs of the business change.
 Thus, a more agile company enables the business to capitalise on the latest technologies like machine learning.
 New technologies help the team keep the business moving in the right direction without long delays between upgrades.
 Or without the disturbance and risk that goes with improvement projects.

 The changing tides of technology have modernised the finance functions and the role of the chief financial officer.
 Now the focus is on improving digitisation to revamp more efficient operations.

 Gone are the days when the role of the chief financial officer in a company was just a financial machinist.
-In the next 5 years, the role of the CFO will transform to a modern-day strategist, embracing technology, data science and championing digital transformations with a view to the future.
+In the next 5 years, the role of the CFO will transform into a modern-day strategist, embracing technology, and data science and championing digital transformations with a view to the future.